Module pulearn.elkanoto

 positives = np.where(y == 1.0)[0]

-hold_out_size = int(np.ceil(len(positives) * self.hold_out_ratio))
+n_pos_hold_out = int(np.ceil(len(positives) * self.hold_out_ratio))

 # check for the required number of positive examples

-if len(positives) <= hold_out_size:
+if len(positives) <= n_pos_hold_out:

 raise ValueError(

-'Not enough positive examples to estimate p(s=1|y=1,x).'
+"Not enough positive examples to estimate p(s=1|y=1,x)."

-' Need at least {}.'.format(hold_out_size + 1)
+" Need at least {}.".format(n_pos_hold_out + 1)

 )

-hold_out = positives[:hold_out_size]
+hold_out = all_indices[:hold_out_size]

 X_hold_out = X[hold_out]